ImperiumSoft-Maintenance/Legacy-CMD/README.md

-# LB-Command-Prompt
+# LB-Terminal
-LB-Command-Prompt is a backport of the modern Command Prompt to Windows XP* and up.
+LB-Terminal is a backport of the modern Command Prompt to Windows XP* and up.